resource0x/concert0x/README.md

 ## About
 concert0x is a web application that enables midi chat between 2 parties, with optional video and audio.
 The idea is that you and your partner connect your/their MIDI instruments, and now you can play a duo.
 Application displays 2 piano keyboards so each player can not only hear, but see what the other side is playing.
 Good for piano teaching or discussing musical ideas.

 Program is built on WebMidi and WebRTC standards, which are implemented in Chrome. **Only Chrome, nothing else**.
-Program works by establishing peer-to-peer connection between endpoints, so the delay is as short as it gets (tested between Toronto and SF, the points 3600 km apart: avg delay 20ms), it won't hinder your musical collaboration (hopefully).
+Program works by establishing peer-to-peer connection between endpoints, so the delay is as short as it gets (tested between Toronto and SF, the points 3600 km apart: avg delay 20ms).

-App is available at https://chat.concert0x.com (no username/password required)
+App is available at https://chat.concert0x.com (no registration required)

 ## MIDI setup